disruptiveplanets/AIME/code/density/readme.md

 ## Feb 26

 I pulled the fits that were finished (asym, blob, in, out) and started experimenting with them.
 Wrote the interface to the supercomputer.
 But the code is a little broken; there are still some bugs to be worked out.
 The fit doesn't always converge.

+## Feb 27

+No more of the fits were finished, but the density extractions were done.
+They had a couple bugs left in them which I fixed today.
+The density distribution has been thoroughly checked and seems very correct; the uncertainty also seems correct and I can't find any problems

+The data for the asymmetric ellipsoid was made for the wrong k22; I need to redo it.
+I pushed all density extractions to supercloud and that k22 calc.